rymane/katacoda/python-project/step2.md

 Run the test:
 `pytest`{{execute}}

 Great!
 The test passed.
-If we make a test that is searching for a number not in the array, still asserting the result to be 0 it should fail.
+If we make a test that is searching for a number that is not included in the array, still asserting the result to be 0 it should fail.
 Try it:

 *Click copy to Editor to create the file.*